 Board of Education Meetings

-Unless otherwise noticed, meetings are held every 2nd and 4th Tuesdays of the month at 3pm and are open to the public.
-To tune in, visit the BOE Webpage the day of and follow log in instructions.
+Unless otherwise noticed, meetings are held every 2nd and 4th Tuesdays of the month at 4pm and are open to the public.
+To tune in, visit the BOE Webpage the day of and follow login instructions.
 Agendas are posted the Friday prior to each meeting.
-The next regular meeting will be March 9th.
+The next regular meeting will be on September 14th at 5pm.

 Community Partner Updates

-Rafiki Coalition: Rafiki's goal is to improve people’s lives by reversing the history of health inequalities that affect the Black community and other under-served groups in San Francisco.
-We provide a safe, supportive environment where people can find a path to wellness by understanding their health issues, becoming more physically active and eating a healthy diet.
+Rafiki's goal is to improve people’s lives by reversing the history of health inequalities that affect the Black community and other under-served groups in San Francisco.
+Rafiki provides a safe, supportive environment where people can find a path to wellness by understanding their health issues, becoming more physically active, and eating a healthy diet.
 Rafiki is also spearheading covid vaccine and testings sites as well as free food giveaways.

 Check out Mayor Breed's Press Release on the Dream Keeper Initiative (the reinvestment of $120 million in San Francisco’s African-American community over the next two years)

-The YMCA of San Francisco: Our neighboring YMCAs offer a variety of resources and opportunities that are free or low cost to the community.
-The YMCA offers wellness groups, fitness classes, academic support and more for the entire family.
+Our neighboring YMCAs offer a variety of resources and opportunities that are free or low-cost to the community.
+The YMCA offers wellness groups, fitness classes, academic support, and more for the entire family.

-SF Beacon Initiative: Grounded in the community schools model/framework, Beacon Centers are committed to a cohesive, comprehensive, and collaborative approach that creates pathways to lifelong learning and transformative experiences for youth and the adults who support them through advocacy, leadership, networking and program support.
+Grounded in the community schools model/framework, Beacon Centers are committed to a cohesive, comprehensive, and collaborative approach that creates pathways to lifelong learning and transformative experiences for youth and the adults who support them through advocacy, leadership, networking, and program support.